 - Toss the butter into the flour mixture to coat, then use a pastry blender, two forks, or your hands to work the butter into the flour until coarse, pea-sized crumbs appear.
 Don't overdo this step as you don't want the butter to warm up and mix completely into the flour.

 - Slowly add the heavy cream mixture to the flour mixture and mix until the dough just holds together.
 Using a bowl scraper will help to combine the dough in the bowl without your hands warming up the butter, plus you can see any crumbs at the bottom that still need to be mixed in.
-Use the bowl scraper to push the dough into a ball in the bowl, then turn the dough out onto a lightly floured surface and shape it into a flattened disk about 1-inch high.
+The amount of the heavy cream mixture to add depends on the humidity of the day.
+Squeeze a small amount of dough between your fingers, and add more of the cream mixture or flour, 1 tablespoon at a time (2 tablespoons maximum), if it's too crumbly or too wet.
+Remember, do not over mix the dough - you want to keep that butter cold and separate from the flour.

 - Add any mix-ins: If you're adding in a mix-in (like chocolate chips) to your scones, place a few pieces on the top of the disk, then fold the dough over them.
 Flatten the dough and reshape into a disk.
 Do this "fill and fold" method a few times until you have enough layers of your mix-in incorporated into the dough.
 This method is similar to how to fold in mix-ins for bread dough, too.

-- Cool the scones on the pan for 2 minutes, then move then to a cooling rack.
+- Bake for about 18 to 23 minutes or until golden brown.
+Remove from the oven and cool the scones on the baking pan for 2 minutes, then move to a cooling rack.
+Allow to cool for 10 to 15 minutes.

 - For the optional glaze: Whisk the powdered sugar and the flavored liquid in a bowl until smooth.
 Adjust the consistency by adding 1 teaspoon of liquid or more sifted powdered sugar as needed.
-Drizzle the glaze on the still-warm scones and allow to set for a few minutes.
-See the Recipe Notes for instructions for a richer glaze.

 - Serve warm or at room temperature.
 Pair them with lemon curd and clotted cream for a lovely combination.
 Enjoy!